istio/istio.io/content/en/docs/ambient/getting-started/secure-and-visualize/index.md

 To see the mTLS status between the services, click the **Display** drop-down and click **Security**.
 {{</ tip >}}

-If you click on the line connecting two services on the the dashboard, you can see the inbound and outbound traffic metrics gathered by Istio.
+If you click on the line connecting two services on the dashboard, you can see the inbound and outbound traffic metrics gathered by Istio.

 {{< image link="./kiali-tcp-traffic.png" caption="L4 traffic" >}}